camunda/camunda-bpm-platform/webapps/README.md

 ## UI

-There are 3 web applications available for the Camunda BPM platform:
+There are 3 web applications available for the Camunda Platform :

 * __cockpit__: an administration interface for processes and decisions
 * __tasklist__: provides an interface to process user tasks